FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-05-database-metadata-implementation.md

 ### Simple metadata methods

-Simple - scalar - metadata methods with version-dependent behavior should be implemented in `FirebirdVersionMetaData`.
+Simple - scalar - metadata methods with version-dependent behavior will be implemented in `FirebirdVersionMetaData`.

-Simple metadata methods that are not (yet) version-dependent, should remain in `FBDatabaseMetaData`.
+Simple metadata methods that are not (yet) version-dependent, will remain in `FBDatabaseMetaData`.

 ### Result set producing metadata methods

-Result-set-producing metadata methods should be moved to separate implementation classes, and be accessed through a static factory method (passing in the `FBDatabaseMetaData` object, the `FBConnection`, or possibly a new database metadata mediator object specific for metadata queries).
+Result-set-producing metadata methods will be moved to separate implementation classes, and be accessed through a static factory method (passing in the `FBDatabaseMetaData` object, the `FBConnection`, or possibly a new database metadata mediator object specific for metadata queries).